staabm/staabm.github.io/_posts/2024-11-26-phpstan-mixed-types.md

 ### After one focus area is before the next

+This article highlighted only a few of the many contributions I made to PHPStan in the [last](https://staabm.github.io/2023/12/07/contribution-summary-2023.html) [years](https://staabm.github.io/2022/12/20/2022-wrap-up.html).

 While closing this type inference focus chapter, I am looking forward to the next challenges.
 What comes up next will be the topic of a future blog post.